ChameleonCloud/docs/source/technical/reservations.rst

 =================================================

-The sections above present the most user friendly mode of usage, with most actions performed via the web interface.
+The sections above present the most user friendly mode of usage, with most actions performed via the GUI.
 However, Chameleon can be accessed via the OpenStack command line tools which provides more capabilities.
 This section presents some advanced usage using the command line tools.